-- New development shall be architecturally consistent with the architecture of the Hurstmont mansion. - New development shall be designed to utilize the natural topography of the site. - New development shall be undertaken in ways that will preserve and respect the historic character of the Redevelopment Area, the Township, and the surrounding area.
-Historic character is defined by existing or formerly existing structures that participated significantly in aspects of the local historic story. - Respect in design shall be expressed at the level of basic structural forms, rather than in superficial architectural detail. - Decorative details like shutters, pilasters, and elaborate shingle siding patterns shall be used sparingly and in support of massing statements, not as an afterthought.
-The architectural design of the townhouses, independent living building, and the assisted living/dementia care building shall be compatible in terms of building materials and architectural techniques utilized. - All buildings shall be designed with materials that reflect the historical and rural character of the community.
+- New development shall be architecturally consistent with the architecture of the now demolished Hurstmont mansion as well as the Glen Alpin mansion.

+- New development shall be designed to utilize the natural topography of the site.

+- New development shall be undertaken in ways that will preserve and respect the historic character of the Redevelopment Area, the Township, and the surrounding area.
+Historic character is defined by existing or formerly existing structures that participated significantly in aspects of the local historic story.

+- Respect in design shall be expressed at the level of basic structural forms, rather than in superficial architectural detail.

+- All buildings shall be designed with materials that reflect the historical and rural character of the community.
 Appropriate materials include, but shall not be limited to:

+- o Brick

+- $\circ$ Wood

+- Cast architectural concrete

+- Azek Trim or similar product

+- Simulated fiberglass roofing and asphalt tiles that simulate shake tiles

+- Clapboard siding

+- Field stone/granite/other native stone

+- Cementitious or fiber cement materials